mtabini/go-bowtie/README.md

 ## Contexts

-Bowtie works by taking an HTTP request associating it with an _execution context_ that encapsulates its primary elements (that is, a request object and a response writer).
+Bowtie works by taking an HTTP request associating it with an [_execution context_](http://godoc.org/github.com/mtabini/go-bowtie#Context) that encapsulates its primary elements (that is, a request object and a response writer).
 It then executes a series of zero or more middlewares against this context until either some data is written to the output or an error occurs.

-The [context](http://godoc.org/github.com/mtabini/go-bowtie#Context) is encapsulate by a simple interface that exposes the HTTP request and response writer.
 The server exposes an [AddContextFactory](http://godoc.org/github.com/mtabini/go-bowtie#Server.AddContextFactory) function that can be used to extend the functionality associated with the context with your own structs.
+You can add multiple context factories and have each build a new context on top of the previous one.

 For example, suppose that you want to store come configuration parameters inside your own context—say, the URL to your database.
 You can create a custom context like such: